Jordan Luke Gage: Acting career

+Gage landed his first professional role whilst still in training, in Boy George's award winning musical 'Taboo' playing the role of Marilyn.
+It was agreed that he could graduate early and be a part of the production at the purpose built Brixton clubhouse in London.
+The show went on to win best revival at the Whatsonstage awards.

 Gage appeared as a contestant on the twelfth series of The X Factor and received four "yeses" from the judges during the auditions after performing "See You Again" by Charlie Puth.

 In 2017, Gage portrayed the role of ensemble member Hoffman in Jim Steinman's Bat Out of Hell: The Musical and also acted as the alternate for the lead role of Strat before taking over as the lead full-time on 4 September 2018 at the Dominion Theatre when original leading actor Andrew Polec left the production.
 As part of promotion for the show, Gage and the cast performed "Bat Out of Hell" in front of 30,000 people in Hyde Park as part of The Proms.

 Gage created the role of Romeo Montague in the Max Martin jukebox musical & Juliet at the show's world premiere at the Manchester Opera House between 10 September and 12 October 2019 and remained a part of the cast when it transferred to the Shaftesbury Theatre on 20 November.
 He performed six songs on the official West End cast recording: "It's My Life", "Love Me like You Do", "One More Try", "Can't Feel My Face", "Everybody" and "I Want It That Way".
 The show was forced to close in March 2020 due to the COVID-19 pandemic and, in the interim, Gage starred as Jason "J.D."
 Dean in a summer revival of Heathers: The Musical at the Theatre Royal Haymarket alongside Christina Bennington.
 Gage returned to the cast of & Juliet when the show reopened in September 2021.
 In January 2022, he announced that he was leaving the show and played his final performance on 26 March.